MagetoJ/nairobi-electronic/replit.md

 # Overview

-PC Today is a comprehensive e-commerce platform specializing in electronics, built as a Kenya-focused marketplace.
+Nairobi Electronics is a comprehensive e-commerce platform specializing in electronics, built as a Kenya-focused marketplace.
 The application features a full-stack architecture with React/TypeScript frontend, Express.js backend, and PostgreSQL database with Drizzle ORM.
 It includes features like product management, shopping cart, order processing with cash-on-delivery, admin dashboard, and PWA capabilities for mobile users.

 # User Preferences